 In the navigation menu, click Cloud SQL Studio.

-Click Delete agent.
+Click Delete context set.

-Click Confirm to delete the agent.
+Click Confirm to delete the context set.

 What's next

-- Learn more about data agents.
+- Learn more about context sets.